tokenio/sdk-js/README.md

 * User interface: bdd
 * Extra mocha options: --webpack-config config/webpack.config.node.js --timeout 60000 --watch --colors
 * All in directory:  Test directory: ....../sdk-js/test
-* No click apply, and click the plus sign on the top left.
+* Now click apply, and click the plus sign on the top left.
 Create a new Mocha config that derives from the default one.
 * Save and exit the menu, now run the new Mocha config that you just created, which will run all the tests